BetaBlaster/siren/README.md

 # siren
-main - for single song use
+main - for single song use <br>
 album - for playlist downloads

 ## dependencies
-eyeD3
+eyeD3, wxpython